-Masks are required for all students in the classroom.
-A student's refusal to comply with COVID classroom protocols is grounds for dismissal from the classroom.
-Students may choose to bring their own appropriate cloth face covering or surgical face masks, and these masks must be worn at all times in the indoor classroom, other public indoor spaces, and outdoors when gathering with others in groups of more than four.
-Bandanas, neck gaiters, or 'buffs' are not effective face coverings.
-The mask must be worn so as to cover both nose and mouth.
-The mask should not have an exhalation valve or vent.
-This is to help prevent spread of respiratory droplets which may carry disease, even if one is asymptomatic.
+Masks are recommended, but not required, for students in the classroom.
+Students may choose to bring their own appropriate cloth face covering or surgical face masks.
+The mask should be worn so as to cover both nose and mouth.
 Students should also maximize the amount of physical distance between themselves and other students.
 If you have been exposed to COVID-19, are exhibiting symptoms of COVID-19, or have tested positive for COVID-19, you should immediately let me know, self-quarantine, and not attend class sessions.
-For the sake of heightened classroom hygiene, students should avoid touching their eyes, nose, and mouth.
-This includes no eating in the classroom.
 Students should wash/sanitize hands after interactions with others and/or entering or leaving class.